lazycrazyowl/uima-functions/README.md

 uima-functions
 ==============

-Functions to aide the development of annotators within the Apache UIMA framework
+Functions to aid the development of annotators within the Apache UIMA framework.
+Most of the functions revolve around CAS navigation/Annotation retreival.